nikic/nikic.github.com/_posts/2012-07-10-What-PHP-5-5-might-look-like.markdown

 excerpt: PHP 5.5 is still in an early development stage, but there are already many proposals that are being worked on.
 This post gives some insights into the recent developments.
 ---
 PHP 5.4 was released just four months ago, so it probably is a bit too early to look at the next PHP version.
-Still I'd like to give all the people who aren't following the [internals mailing list][mailing_list] a small sneak peak at what PHP 5.5 might look like.
+Still I'd like to give all the people who aren't following the [internals mailing list][mailing_list] a small sneak peek at what PHP 5.5 might look like.

 But be sure to understand this: PHP 5.5 is in an early development stage, so nobody knows how the end result will look